LASIK Eye Surgery

 We are recognized by our peers as authorities and are often called upon to consult on difficult vision correction cases.
 Each of our highly trained LASIK surgeons is a cornea specialist with advanced fellowship training.

-A Closer Look at LASIK Surgery
+A Closer Look at LASIK Surgery Which Vision Problems Does LASIK Correct?

-LASIK, formally known as laser-assisted in-situ keratomileusis, is laser eye surgery performed to correct refractive errors that prevent your eyes from focusing correctly.
+LASIK, formally known as laser-assisted in situ keratomileusis, is laser eye surgery performed to correct refractive errors that prevent your eyes from focusing correctly.
 Many people find they no longer need to wear glasses or contact lenses after surgery.
 This laser vision correction can fix:

-- Nearsightedness (myopia)
+Nearsightedness

-- Farsightedness (hyperopia)
+Farsightedness

-- Astigmatism
+Astigmatism

 Laser vision correction surgery involves creating a flap in the outermost corneal tissue (epithelium) and then reshaping the tissue underneath (stroma) to enhance your ability to focus.

-Meet the JNJ (formerly Visx) Star S4 Excimer Laser
+Meet the JNJ Star S4 Excimer Laser

 Our Surgeons Are Leaders in the Field Who Listen to Their Patients